 Different artists and service providers have specific needs that a producer should address when making agreements.
-Unions and associations may provide standard forms of contracts, or there may be industry standards or normal rules that producers should be aware of before making offers.
+Unions and associations often provide standard forms of contracts, or there may be industry standards or normal rules that producers should be aware of before making offers.
 There are differences in the contracts for the type of worker you are engaging and those differences typically lie between:

 - Engagement of Artists (performers, designers, technical staff, playwrights, musicians)

 - Service providers (carpenters, graphic designer, publicity, etc.)

-Producers will book a variety of spaces for work, performance, and events related to your company or performance run.
-Ask questions up front, and think ahead to book the spaces you may need well in advance when you can.
-When booking any of these spaces, ensure that you have a contract with the venue that you will be in.
-It is important to think in advance of all the things that you will require of that space so that you can include them in your contract with the venue.
+Producers will book a variety of spaces for work, rehearsal, performance, or events related to your company or performance run.
+Think ahead to book the spaces you may need well in advance.
+When booking any of these spaces, have a list of questions you want to ask upfront, then ensure that you have a contract with the venue that you will be in, detailing the specifics of what has been discussed, what your responsibilities are, what is permitted and what is not.
 You may require a contract for any of the following:

 There are many different models to fund a show, each of which may require different kinds of documents to record the flow of money into and out of a project.
 Some funding sources may have specific rules for how money can be used (e.g. grants) or may be specifically regulated (e.g. investment).
 Either way, no matter how you receive that money, there should be a contract in place to determine what each party is responsible for in the engagement.
 You may receive financial assistance from any of the following outlets: